syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the interest rate per period of an annuity. `RATE` is calculated by iteration and may not converge to a unique solution.

 #### Syntax
-RATE(nper, pmt, pv, fv, type, guess)
+RATE(number_of_periods, payment, present_value, future_value, type, guess)

 #### Where:
-* **nper** is the total number of payment periods in an annuity.
+* **number_of_periods** is the total number of payment periods in an annuity.
-* **pmt** is the payment made for each period and cannot change over the life of the annuity.
-Typically, pmt includes the principal and interest, but no other fees or taxes.
-If pmt is omitted, you must include the fv argument.
+* **payment** is the payment made for each period and cannot change over the life of the annuity.
+Typically, payment includes the principal and interest, but no other fees or taxes.
+If payment is omitted, you must include the future_value argument.
-* **pv** is the present value - the total amount that a series of future payments is worth now.
+* **present_value** is the present value - the total amount that a series of future payments is worth now.
-* **fv** is the future value or cash balance that you want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
+* **future_value** is the future value or cash balance that you want to attain after the last payment is made.
+If future_value is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
 * **type** is the number 0 or 1 and indicates when payments are due.
 If type equals:

 ### RECEIVED